 Since 2010, the NWMO has maintained ISO 9001:2008 certification covering its quality management system for activities in support of site selection and development of repositories for the long-term management of nuclear waste.
-In addition, the NWMO is in conformance with the requirements of CSA N286-12, Management System Requirements for Nuclear Facilities, as they apply to the development of a deep geological repository.
+In addition, NWMO governance is designed to meet the requirements of CSA N286-12, Management System Requirements for Nuclear Facilities, as they apply to the development of a deep geological repository.